Georgia Survival for the CPA

 Georgia Sales tax is one of the most difficult areas of a CPA’s practice.
 Why?
 Because CPAs tend to play a very limited role in a client’s collection, reporting, and remittance of sales tax to the State.
 Yet when it comes to Georgia sales tax problems, the CPA is the first in line to incur the client’s wrath.
 So how best to deal with the issue without damaging the relationship with the client?
 What are the early warning signs that a problem may exist?
 What constructive advice can you give your client?

-Most of the Georgia sales tax issues relate to client’s late filing or failing to file and in some instances, sales tax has been collected but not remitted.
-Of course, some of the issues are caused by the CPAs themselves as a result of late filings, over work and just giving bad advice.
-In either case you can bet your client is going to blame you, the tax professional.
+Most of the Georgia sales tax issues related to the client’s late filing or failing to file and in some instances, sales tax has been collected but not remitted.
+Of course, some of the issues are caused by the CPAs themselves as a result of late filings, overwork and just giving bad advice.
+In either case, you can bet your client is going to blame you, the tax professional.
 Most calls that we get end up resulting in damage control for the tax professional who either didn’t know the sales tax rules or gave the client incorrect advice.

 Statute of Limitation

 The first port of call for relief is to determine whether the Statute of Limitations applies.
 This is only useful if filings have actually been made but mistakes have been made and/or sales have been under-reported.
 If no filings have been made, then you are out of luck for this potential solution – the Statute of Limitations has not started running yet.
 If there is no protection from the Statute of Limitation, the Georgia revenue agency can potentially look back to the day the company/business started trading or when the problem started.